TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Reset the factory setting of your TV

 Go to settings, scroll to storage and reset, select factory data reset, click OK, and click Factory Data reset.
-This option will remove all data from your television, including your synced email address, password, and other existing WiFi connection.
-On the other hand, you can check your router, turn it off for sixty seconds and then turn it on.
+This option will remove all data from your television, including your synced email address, password, and other existing WiFi connections.
+On the other hand, you can check your router, turn it off for sixty seconds, and then turn it back on.

-Other possible issues that will stop your android TV from working include, wrong password.
-So you can check through all inputs to ensure that everything is correct.
-If at this point you cannot still connect your television to your WiFi, you should contact your TV manufacturer or the retail store you bought it.
+Other possible issues that will stop your Android TV from working include, using the wrong password.
+You can check through all inputs to ensure that everything is correct.
+If at this point you still cannot connect your television to your WiFi, you should contact your TV manufacturer or the retail store in which you you bought it.
 You can also contact your WiFi device manufacturer.

 Sony TV not connecting to WiFi

-If your Sony TV isn’t connecting to your WiFi even though the router is on and appears on your television, there are also some steps you can take to rectify the issue.
+If your Sony TV won’t connect to WiFi even though the router is on and appears on your television, there are also some steps you can take to rectify the issue.

-- Wait for 60 seconds and plug them back in.
-Attempt to restore connection again, and it should work.
+2. Wait for 60 seconds and plug them back in.
+Attempt to restore the connection again, and it should work.

 If it does not work, you can try any of the processes below.

-- If the option above does not work, you can change the IP settings in the TV by clicking the HOME > SETTINGS > SYSTEM SETTINGS > SET-UP > NETWORK > NETWORK SET-UP > EXPERT > WIRED SET-UP > MANUAL.
+3. If the option above does not work, you can change the IP settings in the TV by clicking HOME > SETTINGS > SYSTEM SETTINGS > SET-UP > NETWORK > NETWORK SET-UP > EXPERT > WIRED SET-UP > MANUAL.
 Then find Primary DNS and change it to 8.8.8.8!

 How to update your TV firmware:

-- Scroll to Customer Support or Product Support or setup.
+2. Scroll to Customer Support, Product Support, or Setup.

 If you have a network, the system will prompt you to choose a network.
 If you don’t have a network, you can click OK.